-A significant difference in the FR59xx DCO is that it can be configured only to the factory-provided calibrated frequencies and does not provide the in-between frequency steps available on the F2xx DCO.
+A significant difference with the FR69xx DCO is that it can be configured only to the factory-provided calibrated frequencies and does not provide all of the in-between frequency steps that the DCO + FLL based system in the F4xx family allowed.

-While the FR59xx can source MCLK at 16 MHz, it should be noted that FRAM access is limited to 8 MHz by the FRAM controller and wait states are required.
+While the FR69xx can source MCLK at 16 MHz, FRAM access is limited to 8 MHz by the FRAM controller and wait states are required.
 For configuring wait states, see Section 2.4.
 Code execution from RAM, accesses to peripherals, and DMA accesses between peripherals and RAM can be carried out at 16 MHz.

-The ADC module's internal oscillator on the F2xx family has been renamed to MODOSC in the FR59xx family (similar to the F5xx family).
+The ADC module's internal oscillator on the F4xx family has been renamed to MODOSC in the FR69xx family (similar to the F5xx family).
 This clock source is also used to derive a fail-safe clock source called LFMODCLK for the XT1 oscillator by using a divider.

-The FR59xx CS supports the 'clocks-on-demand' feature.
-In the F2xx family, the availability of a system clock is impacted by entry into a low-power mode.
+The FR69xx CS supports the 'clocks-on-demand' feature.
+In the F4xx family, the availability of a system clock is impacted by entry into a low-power mode.
 For example, SMCLK is turned off in LPM3 and, hence, any peripheral such as a timer that uses SMCLK is inactive in LPM3.
-The FR59xx, however, allows the LPM settings to be overridden by a clock request.
+The FR69xx, however, allows the LPM settings to be overridden by a clock request.
 As long as there is an active request for a clock from a peripheral, the clock remains on, regardless of the LPM setting.
 This is most easily seen when there is increased power consumption when porting code between families.
 It is left to the user to disable any clock source requests that prevent the device from entering the required LPM.
 As an option, this feature can be disabled using the Clock System Control 6 Register (CSCTL6) (CLKREQEN bits).

-EnergyTrace++TM Technology can be used to verify or diagnose if the clock sources are turned on or off as expected during LPMx.
+EnergyTrace++ Technology can be used to verify or diagnose if the clock sources are turned on or off as expected during LPMx.
 To learn more about EnergyTrace++ Technology, see MSP430 Advanced Power Optimizations: ULP Advisor SW and EnergyTrace Technology.